davidmerrick/lyft-webhooks/README.md

 So it's not really suitable for that purpose, unless I wanted to write my own Lyft client 🙂.

 However, it was a good exercise in using the [Serverless framework](https://serverless.com/) to provision AWS resources, storing nested data in DynamoDB, and in creating a webhook handler in Kotlin.
-So I'm making it public on GitHub on the hope that it's useful for others as a reference.
+So I'm making it public on GitHub in the hope that it's useful for others as a reference.

 ## Usage